sjbiaga/kittens/recursion-3-Cofree/README.md

 `ana` prompts for a typeclass instance `Functor[F]`, while `cata` asks for a typeclass instance `Traverse[F]` - where `F` in our case will be `ExprF`.

-In order to use the above recursion schemes for the same recursive algorithms - and coalgebras - `factorial` and `fibonacci` already [given](https://github.com/sjbiaga/kittens/blob/main/recursion-2-schemes/README.md#recursion-schemes-in-scala), we need to provide with typeclass instances `Functor[ExprF]` and `Traverse[ExprF]`:
+In order to use the above recursion schemes for the same corecursive algorithms - and coalgebras - `factorial` and `fibonacci` already [given](https://github.com/sjbiaga/kittens/blob/main/recursion-2-schemes/README.md#recursion-schemes-in-scala), we need to provide with typeclass instances `Functor[ExprF]` and `Traverse[ExprF]`: